 The seahorse is a strange looking fish.
-They have a head like a horse, tail like a monkey, a kangaroo-like pouch, and eyes that move independently like a chameleon.
+They have a head like a horse, tail like a monkey, a kangaroolike pouch, and eyes that move independently like a chameleon.
 Seahorses belong to the genus Hippocampus (from the Greek words for horse (hippos) and sea monster (campus)) and to the same family (syngnathids) as the pipefish.
 Seahorses are probably best known for the fact that, unlike most animals, it is the male that gives birth.

 Seahorses are marine species, found amongst seagrass beds, mangrove roots and coral reefs, although some species are suited to dealing with varying salinity and are able to survive in estuaries as well.
 Seahorses manage to survive in their environment thanks to ability not just to change colour, but also to grow skin filaments and blend in with their surroundings.
 They use their camouflage, and flexibility to evade predators, since they are not the fastest of swimmers.
 In fact, the dwarf seahorse is considered to be the slowest fish in the sea.
 While they are able to evade predators in the wild, seahorses face a major threat from overfishing and habitat degradation.
-Most often, like in Amutha's village, seahorses ar caught incidentally in fishing nets.
+Most often, like in Amutha's village, seahorses are caught incidentally in fishing nets.
 This means that they are not the main intended species of the fishing expedition, but are caught as a result of indiscriminate fishing gear.

 This has led to a worldwide decline in seahorse numbers.
-Globally, there are 44 identified species of seahorses, of which 14 have been listed as 'threatened', 2 as endangered, and 12 as 'vulneral by the IUCN's (World Union for Conservation of Nature) Red List of Threatened Species, which assesses the extinction risk of species.
-Furtherem there is not enough data to assess the status of about 17 of these species, while 11 are listed as 'n threatened'.
-However, a recent study seems to sug that at least 9 of the 17 species for which there is much data may also be threatened.
-In India, ther are currently 7 known species of seahorses in Ind of which 6 have been listed as 'vulnerable' and th seventh species has been assessed as 'data deficie
+Globally, there are 44 identified species of seahorses, of which 14 have been listed as 'threatened', 2 as endangered, and 12 as 'vulnerable' by the IUCN's (World Union for Conservation of Nature) Red List of Threatened Species, which assesses the extinction risk of species.
+Furtheremore there is not enough data to assess the status of about 17 of these species, while 11 are listed as 'not threatened'.
+However, a recent study seems to suggest that at least 9 of the 17 species for which there is not much data may also be threatened.
+In India, there are currently 7 known species of seahorses in India, of which 6 have been listed as 'vulnerable' and the seventh species has been assessed as 'data deficient'.

-There are a number of reasons why it is importan that we understand how to conserve seahorses, as how the understanding can help improve our poli for marine conservation in general.
+There are a number of reasons why it is important that we understand how to conserve seahorses, and how the understanding can help improve our policies for marine conservation in general.

-The threats faced by seahorses are the same that other marine species face, including the degradat of their habitat, over exploitation, and being caug as bycatch.
-This has made seahorses flagship specfor researchers to explain the need for marine conservation.
-Not only do they look extremely co they are also important players in the maintenan the marine ecosystem, since they feed on organis that live on the sea floor.
-Understanding the ramp exploitation and international trade of seahorses and the fate of other incidentally caught species, help strengthen legislation, and could go a long v towards protecting our marine environment.
+The threats faced by seahorses are the same that most other marine species face, including the degradation of their habitat, over exploitation, and being caught as bycatch.
+This has made seahorses flagship species for researchers to explain the need for marine conservation.
+Not only do they look extremely cool, they are also important players in the maintenance of the marine ecosystem, since they feed on organisms that live on the sea floor.
+Understanding the rampant exploitation and international trade of seahorses, and the fate of other incidentally caught species, can help strengthen legislation, and could go a long way towards protecting our marine environment.